 Sorcerer do not have to wear an unprotective vest or light armour no more, but it is able to equip a massive armor with thorn around its chest or a helmet made of dragon skull.
 On the other hand, the Elder Scrolls Dragon Knight can suit a magical-increase rope if they would like to enhance themselves with magical protection.
 With this unlimited choices of gears, the Elder Scrolls Online becomes a game that have the most unique class system ever.

 I collected some personal experience with different Aion classes below.
+They work quite different from classes in other games like FFXIV.
 Please note that these are just some notes I jotted down for myself.
-If you are actually looking for a real strategy guide, I can recommend this Aion Guide – I used it extensively in the past while I leveled up multiple characters.
+If you are actually looking for a real strategy guide, I can recommend this Aion Guide from Killer Guides – I used it extensively in the past while I leveled up multiple characters.

 This article is meant to provide an Aion class guide, giving players more information about the different classes in the game.
 I hope you find this information useful in choosing the best class for your personal playstyle.
 Please note that class balance and other factors constantly change, so what holds true today, might be significantly different tomorrow already.